Yomguithereal/colifrapy/docs/goodies.rst

 Colorization
 ------------
 A function used to style console output.
+Note that not every style work on every consoles.

 .. code-block:: python